neo182/spring-northwind/README.md

 # northwind-spring
-First line.
-Secnd line.
-An example project that uses Spring 4.0 with JPA
+A showcase project that demonstrates the use of Hibernate in a Spring Boot Application for the classic Northwind database.